4 Case Studies – Learning Cycle 1 “People-Centred Learning Cycles”

 - to analyse how MePIS Energy is influencing energy consumption and energy-related costs;

-In PEOPLE project’s first Learning Cycle in the UK, six taught postgraduate students will address research questions relating to the design and operation of telecare products and services, mentored jointly by Durham Energy Institute (Durham University) and industry partner Kemuri.
+In PEOPLE project’s first Learning Cycle in the UK, six taught postgraduate students addressed research questions relating to the design and operation of telecare products and services, mentored jointly by Durham Energy Institute (Durham University) and industry partner Kemuri.

-PEOPLE students in the UK will study how housing managers with a duty of care for their residents need and use the telecare service, provided by Kemuri.
+PEOPLE students in the UK studied how housing managers with a duty of care for their residents need and use the telecare service, provided by Kemuri.

-In the Netherlands, our interdisciplinary team of four PEOPLE students (anthropology, sociology, and organisational studies) will focus on a bottom-up, neighbourhood-oriented approach in the transition to natural gas-free living, mentored jointly by PEOPLE partner organisations the Vrije Universiteit Amsterdam and company Alliander.
+In the Netherlands, our interdisciplinary team of four PEOPLE students (anthropology, sociology, and organisational studies) focused on a bottom-up, neighbourhood-oriented approach in the transition to natural gas-free living, mentored jointly by PEOPLE partner organisations the Vrije Universiteit Amsterdam and company Alliander.

 Alliander, a Dutch monopolist Distribution System Operator, has initiated a ‘natural gas-transition program’ to address the challenges that this entails in multidisciplinary teams.
-PEOPLE students will contribute by tackling concrete issues and tasks within these teams.
-For example, they will map local dynamics at a neighbourhood level and will be asked to translate this into visualisations and reports for Alliander employees and teams.
+PEOPLE students contributed by tackling concrete issues and tasks within these teams.
+For example, they mapped local dynamics at a neighbourhood level and translated this into visualisations and reports for Alliander employees and teams.

 Analysing, identifying and applying local dynamics is still a missing link in the overall strategic environment management of energy companies such as Alliander.
-PEOPLE students will help to bridge this gap, and in doing so, make a significant contribution to a people-friendly transition to a natural gas-free future in the Netherlands.
+PEOPLE students helped to bridge this gap, and in doing so, made a significant contribution to a people-friendly transition to a natural gas-free future in the Netherlands.